 Activate Prior KnowledgeBefore I arrived, Kath was teaching her kiddos about jungle animals.
-We decided to use Lions for our study on non fiction books.
-So, as the kiddos came in we had them think about the things they already knew about lions and enter that information in their journals.
+I decided to build on that theme and use lions as a topic to explore nonfiction text.
+As the kiddos came in that morning, Kathleen posted the question on the smartboard, "What do you know about lions?"
+We had them think about the things they already knew about lions and enter that information in their journals.

 Mini LessonI collected a few non fiction books about animals.
 First, I had them turn and talk with their partner about everything they already know about lions.
-When I was sharing the books with Kath’s kids I wanted them to see how I didn’t have to read the whole book, just look for the parts I wanted to know about.
-So I modeled how I could look through the books and look for pictures of lions.
+For the teach, I wanted the kids to see how I didn’t have to read the whole book, just look for the parts I wanted to know about.
+I modeled how I could look through the books and look for pictures of lions.
 Then, I would read the information about lions.
 After doing that for a few books, I told them that sometimes authors make a table of contents to help the reader find the information more quickly.
-So then I had a few books with table of contents and we found which pages were about Lions and just turned to that page!
-As we were reading the information, I taught them two things that good readers do while reading non fiction text—when we come to something that we already know from other readings, we can say “I know that!” or when we come to something that is new we can say, “I didn’t know that!”
+Then, I had a few books with table of contents and we found which pages were about Lions and just turned to that page!
+For the active engagement, I provided the kids with the remaining animals books.
+They were to look at pictures or use the table of contents to see if they could find more information about lions.
+As we were reading and locating the information, they were using a previous lesson—when they came to something that they already knew from other readings, they said“I know that!” or when they came to something that is new they said, “I didn’t know that!”
 If you have my Powerful Partnerships Unit 2 Reader’s Workshop, in that unit we teach the kids how to share these items with a partner using post it notes.
 Find it here: http://www.teacherspayteachers.com/Product/Powerful-Partnerships-Readers-Workshop-Unit-2-by-Kim-Adsit-and-Michele-Scannell

-After reading all the information, we made a tree map together.
-I made it on the smart board (Reason 6…..) and the kiddos each had their own tree map to record our thoughts.
+Writing Mini LessonLater in the day we gathered once again on the rug for the writing mini lesson.
+My instructional focus was, "Writers get organized to write."
+To model this concept, we made a tree map together.
+I made it on the smart board and the kiddos each had their own tree map to record our thoughts.
 I did make a large one on paper, too so that we could display it.
-While I liked making it on the smart board, I want to be able to have that finished product up for my kids to see.
+While I liked making it on the smart board, I want to be able to have that finished product up for the kids to see.

 In my next post I am going to show you how we displayed our lion tree maps on a super cute lion craftivity while learning about ___ing words!